 Often referred to as Scotland’s finest stately home, this 17th century house is an architectural beauty.
 You can’t help but be drawn in by all of the details, both inside and out.

 Walking the estate without agenda will bring peace to your mind and body.
-You might even see the deer up close and personal.
+And you might even see the deer up close and personal.

 Be sure to stop by The Stables Kitchen, one of the highlights of the property.
 The 18th century converted stables are a beautiful backdrop to lunch or tea.